lupyuen/lupyuen.github.io/src/lisp.md

 # Web Browser controls BL602 with Web Serial API

-_What is this magic that transfers the uLisp code from Web Browser to BL602?_
+_What is this magic that teleports the uLisp code from Web Browser to BL602?_

 The Blockly Web Editor calls the [__Web Serial API__](https://web.dev/serial/) to transfer the generated uLisp Script to BL602...